 Currently there are no gaps in the institutional structure.
-Howard County Housing and (HCh) is one of seventeen agencies within Howard County government.
+Howard County's Department of Housing and Community Development is one of seventeen agencies within Howard County government.
 The Department Director reports directly to the County Executive.
-The Housing and Community Development Board (HCD) recommends policy for County owned housing and makes recommendations for approval of County Housing and Community Development loan and grant programs.
+The Housing and Community Development Board recommends policy for County owned housing and makes recommendations for approval of County Housing and Community Development loan and grant programs.
 The Board advises the County Executive on housing policy and community development activities.
-Additional powers and duties of the Housing and Community Development Board (HCD)

-include, but are not limited to:
+Additional duties of the Housing and Community Development Board include, but are not limited to: